Wesley Freedom Worship:

 Learn more about Sacraments at Wesley Freedom and check out our Sacraments FAQ here!

-You can enter our main parking lot by going into our driveway entrance next to our large, black church sign on Johnsville Road.
 A map with our location can be found further down on this page, and the address of the church for your GPS is: 961 Johnsville Road, Eldersburg, MD 21784.

-For those with difficulty hearing, a radio receiver is available for use during worship services that can amplify readers & preachers during worship.
+For those with difficulty hearing, a radio receiver is available for use during services that can amplify readers & preachers during worship.

 If you have more questions or concerns, feel free to email Pastor Ian.